Learn About Middle Eastern Respiratory Syndrome (MERS)

 What Is MERS?

 MERS is caused by a virus in the coronavirus family, and the syndrome is also called MERS-Coronavirus (MERS-CoV).
-This virus belongs to the same family as the common cold virus but has a completely different genetic makeup.
-MERS-CoV causes flu-like symptoms and lung infection (pneumonia) in humans.
+MERS-CoV causes flu-like symptoms and pneumonia in humans.
 It was first seen in Saudi Arabia in 2012 in a person who was admitted to the hospital with lung infection and kidney failure.
 Thereafter, it was identified in other people who lived or traveled to the Arabian Peninsula and in those who traveled to Saudi Arabia.
-More recently, an outbreak was detected that affected 180 people in the Republic of Korea, including American military troops who were stationed there.
-So far, only two cases of MERS have been reported in the continental United States, both in healthcare workers who recently traveled to Saudi Arabia.
+More recently, an outbreak was detected that affected 180 people in the Republic of Korea.
+Only two cases of MERS have been reported in the United States, both in healthcare workers who had recently traveled to Saudi Arabia.
 Overall, more than 20 countries worldwide have reported cases of MERS.
 Details of those countries can be found on the World Health Organization website.

 How Does MERS Affect Your Body?